algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-05-24

+Plenty of BootKeyboard testing, trying to narrow down to a minimal BootKeyboard that works at the OSX hdd password prompt - no luck so far.

 # 2018-05-23

 * Installed OSX on a Mac Mini, to test issues with the `BootKeyboard` fallback.
 I could easily reproduce the problem.